 - Polycystic kidney disease

-- Blood clots or diseases that cause problems with blood clotting
+- Blood clots or diseases that cause blood clotting

 - Sickle cell disease

-What is the treatment for blood in the urine?
+What is the treatment for blood in urine?

 The treatment depends on the cause of the blood in your urine.
 To find out the cause, your doctor may ask about your family history and test your urine.
 A lab will test the urine sample for signs of an infection, kidney disease or other problems.